 That has been my comment.

-Why does CNN deserve a seat in the White House press office or NBC Chuck Todd?
+Why does CNN deserve a seat in the White House press office or NBC, Chuck Todd?

 Well, you always rely on that go-to talking point about there's media.

-Well, you are biased in getting lectures.
+Well, you are biased.

-I saw a comment from Dan Rather.
+In getting lectures, I saw a comment from Dan Rather.

-Dan Rather, the guy that made up the story about George W. Bush, the president, in an effort to help defeat him.
+Dan Rather, the guy that made up the story about then George W. Bush, the president, in an effort to help defeat him.

 He's now saying we need to have a vigorous media.